mayah992/grocery-rush/README.md

-# IMG420-GroceryRush
+# GroceryRush

-A simple top-down memory game about retrieving groceries for your mom.
+A simple top-down memory game created in Godot about retrieving groceries for your mom.
+Created for the class IMG420 - 2D Game Engines

 Retrieve the grocery items from the shelves within the time limit